lrnv/Copulas.jl/docs/src/index.md

 ## Contributing

 **Contributions are welcomed !** If you want to contribute to the package, ask a question, found a bug or simply want to chat, do not hesitate to open an issue on this repo.
+General guidelines on collaborative practices (colprac) are available at https://github.com/SciML/ColPrac.

 ## Cite this work